Find the answers to some of our most commonly asked questions by selecting a category below.

 Rain, wind, and snow might delay us by a few hours, depending on the serverity.
 If extreme weather conditions make it unsafe for our drivers to service your bins, we will collect materials on the first day that regular service resumes.

-Yes; Recology companies provide special services to residents who are physically unable to set their bins near the curb for collection.
-Please call your Recology company for assistance.
+Yes; Recology provide special services to residents who are physically unable to set their bins near the curb for collection.
+Please call your local Recology company for assistance.

 No. Many food packaging companies label their bio-based cups or eating utensils as “biodegradable,” but in reality they are neither compostable nor recyclable.
 These products are blends of bio-based resins and petro resins and, sadly, go to landfill.